 I am cautiously optimistic (see what I did there?!) that you will love the details from this Quarantine birthday party, including:

 Watch the video and read on for all of the fun Quarantine birthday party details and tips, and shop the quarantine party printables (coming soon).

 With a social distanced birthday gathering, it’s best if you can keep the guest list small.

-The CDC recommends indoor gatherings are 10 or less, and outdoor events are kept to 25 guests or less.
+The CDC (at the time of this posting) recommends indoor gatherings are 10 or less, and outdoor events are kept to 25 guests or less.
 Be sure to check your local and state guidelines.